Manoui/website/index.md

 {% include gender_occupation.html %}

 Perhaps you are wondering, what are the quotes about?
-You may have already guessed that most famous quotations over time are related to politics, but justice also appears frequently, a bit less likely are arts and environment.
-Quotes were tagged using [Empath](https://arxiv.org/pdf/1602.06979.pdf), a tool that can generate and validate new lexical categories on demand from a small set of seed terms, which were manually defined based on Macmillan Thesaurus.

-{% include topic_timeseries.html %}
+Let's take a look into the topic distribution over famous and non-famous quotes.
 Would you expect a difference in topics between famous and non-famous quotes?
 If yes which topics would be more or less prominent?

+{% include topic_timeseries.html %}

+You may have already guessed that most famous quotations over time are related to politics, but justice also appears frequently.
+Whereas arts and environment are a bit less likely (maybe consequence of a certain climatosceptic presisdent...?).
+Quotes were tagged using [Empath](https://arxiv.org/pdf/1602.06979.pdf), a tool that can generate and validate new lexical categories on demand from a small set of words, which were manually defined.

 <img src="images/topics_quotes.jpeg" width="600" height="300">

 Both types of quotes have a high percentage of quotes related to justice.
 Sports represents 21% of non-famous quotes, whereas it only makes up for 4.73% of famous quotes seems.
 Politics is in contrast twice much more present in famous quotes compared to non-famous.

-It is also interesting the distribution of topics among famous speakers.
+It is also interesting the distribution of topics among famous speakers, we took a look at the quotes from Trump and Pope Francis:

 <img src="images/example_topics.jpeg" width="600" height="300">